 Transmit is also notable for its speed.
 After many updates, the tool has optimized for faster file searching and file transfers.
 If you find yourself frequently moving large files around, time saved with this tool will make up for its cost.

-ForkLift is another premium option for macOS that seamlessly blends into your environment and gives you the resources you need to complete FTP and SFTP file transfers, as well as connections to cloud services like Google Drive, Amazon S3, and Dropbox.
+It blends into your environment and gives you the resources you need to complete FTP and SFTP file transfers, as well as connections to cloud services like Google Drive, Amazon S3, and Dropbox.
 Move your files around via drag-and-drop inside the intuitive two-panel system, and turn on dark mode to put less strain on your eyes.

 One notable unique feature of ForkLift is ForkLift Mini, which places an accessible icon in your top menu bar and saves any of your remote connections as a disk.
 To upload files to your remote server, just drag-and-drop files from Finder.
 It’s a super-efficient way to initiate file transfers without needing to open the app.